dgruber/wfl/README.md

 ## Workflow

-A workflow encapsulates a set of jobs using the same backend (context).
+A workflow encapsulates a set of jobs/tasks using the same backend (context).
 Depending on the execution backend it can be seen as a namespace.

 It can be created by using: